unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 Hello world!
 ```

-We can see that the binary is succesfully loaded and executed.
+We can see that the binary is successfully loaded and executed.

-### 03. Let's Dive Deeper.
+### 03. Diving Deeper

 Now that we saw how we can run an executable on top of Unikraft through binary compatibility, let's take a look at what happens behind the scenes.
-For this we have to compile the unikernel with the debug printing.
+For this we have to compile the unikernel with debug printing.

-Copy the config_debug file to our application folder:
+Copy the `config_debug` file to our application folder:

 ```
-student:~/apps/app-elfloader$ cp demo/03/config_debug unikraft_root/apps/app-elfloader/.config
+$ cp demo/03/config_debug <WORKDIR>/apps/app-elfloader/.config
 ```

 Now, recompile the unikernel:

 ```
-student:~/apps/app-elfloader$ make clean
+.../<WORKDIR>/apps/app-elfloader$ make properclean
-...
+[...]
-student:~/apps/app-elfloader$ make
+.../<WORKDIR>/apps/app-elfloader$ make
 ```

 Now, let's rerun the previously compiled executable on top of Unikraft:

 ```
-student:~/apps/app-elfloader$ qemu-guest -k build/elfloader_kvm-x86_64 -i example/helloworld/helloworld
+.../<WORKDIR>/apps/app-elfloader$ qemu-guest -k build/elfloader_kvm-x86_64 -i example/helloworld/helloworld

 SeaBIOS (version 1.10.2-1ubuntu1)
 Booting from ROM...